-In 2010 students at three institutions — the Mangosuthu University of Technology in Durban, Tshwane University of Technology and Stellenbosch University’s Tygerberg campus —protested about accommodation.
+In 2010 students at three institutions — the Mangosuthu University of Technology in Durban, Tshwane University of Technology and Stellenbosch University’s Tygerberg campus protested about accommodation.
 The issues were filthy residences and expensive accommodation.

 Safe student accommodation at public higher education institutions is the responsibility of the state, the university and society.
-When the 2010 ministerial committee was over, it was evident that the demand for accommodation would not be resolved soon because the number of students is growing.
+When the 2010 ministerial committee was out, it was evident that the demand for accommodation would not be resolved soon because the number of students is growing.
 The government and universities asked for intervention from the private sector.

 The private sector has responded by providing accommodation.

 After the 2015-2016 #MustFall protests and the announcement by Zuma in 2017 that the government would subsidise free higher education for poor and working-class students, more first-year students are enrolling for higher education.

 Although Zuma mentioned that more student accommodation wouldbe built, old student housing refurbished and urgent attentiongiven to historically disadvantaged institutions, the current shortage of accommodation is dehumanising for students who cannot afford accommodation and this has a direct effect on their academic success.

 Because on-campus residence is poorly regulated, students sublet, and this results in overcrowding as well as health and safety risks.
 Off-campus accommodation can be more affordable, but it is not always academically conducive or well regulated and this can result in the violation of their right to basic quality of health and safety.